-Distracted driving accidents are a leading cause of traffic crashes in Georgia, often resulting in serious injuries or fatalities.
+Distracted driving accidents are a leading cause of traffic crashes in Georgia, including areas like College Park, often resulting in serious injuries or fatalities.
 Whether caused by texting, using a navigation system, or talking to passengers, these actions take a driver’s attention off the road and put others at risk.
-If you were injured in a crash involving a distracted driver, it is important to understand your rights under Georgia law.
+If you were injured in a crash involving a distracted driver in College Park, it is important to understand your rights under Georgia law and seek the legal support you need.

-In this blog, we explain what distracted driving is, review Georgia’s traffic laws, outline your legal options after a crash, and show how working with an experienced Tucker car accident attorney at Buddoo & Associates can help you pursue full compensation.
+In this blog, we explain what distracted driving is, review Georgia’s traffic laws, outline your legal options after a crash, and show how working with an experienced College Park car accident attorney at Buddoo & Associates, P.C. can help you pursue full compensation for your injuries.

 What Is Distracted Driving?

 Distracted driving is any activity that diverts a driver’s attention away from safely operating a vehicle.
-It is a major factor in many motor vehicle crashes across Georgia and the United States.
+It is a major factor in many motor vehicle crashes across Georgia and the United States, particularly in areas like College Park, where heavy traffic around Old National Highway and Interstate 285 creates a higher risk of accidents.

 Visual Distractions

 Visual distractions occur when a driver looks away from the road.
 Common examples include checking a text message, looking at a GPS or navigation system, or glancing at a passenger.
-Even a moment with eyes off the road can cause a serious car crash.
+Even a moment with eyes off the road can cause a serious car crash, especially on busy streets in College Park like Main Street or Godby Road, where sudden stops or slow traffic are common.

 Manual Distractions

 Manual distractions involve taking one or both hands off the wheel.
-This can include eating, adjusting controls, reaching for an object, or using a hand held phone.
-These actions reduce control over the vehicle and increase the risk of a distracted driving accident.
+This can include eating, adjusting controls, reaching for an object, or using a handheld phone.
+These actions reduce control over the vehicle and increase the risk of a distracted driving accident, particularly in high-traffic areas like Old National Highway or near Hartsfield-Jackson Atlanta International Airport, where quick reaction times are crucial.

 Cognitive Distractions